Thai navy searching for 31 missing sailors after ship sank | Science-Environment

 - Thailand

-Thai navy ships and helicopters searched on Monday for more than 30 sailors still missing more than 17 hours after their warship sank in rough seas in the Gulf of Thailand.
+Thai navy ships and helicopters searched Monday for more than 30 sailors still missing 24 hours after their warship sank in rough seas in the Gulf of Thailand.
+Survivors described chaotic scenes as they struggled to survive while the ship went down, and the navy commander confirmed there were not enough life jackets for everyone on board.

-As of Monday afternoon, 75 sailors from the HTMS Sukhothai corvette had been rescued and 31 were still missing, the navy said.

 "The waves are still high and we cannot search for them from the horizontal line.
 We have to fly the helicopters and search for them from a bird's eye view instead," navy spokesman Adm.
 Pokkrong Monthatphalin told Thai PBS.